-DANBURY, Conn. -- State and federal disaster recovery officials are advising Connecticut residents who have disaster-related damage to be extremely careful when hiring contractors to clean up and repair their homes and businesses.
+Phoenix, AZ -- State and federal disaster recovery officials are advising Arizona residents who have disaster-related damage to be extremely careful when hiring contractors to clean-up and repair their homes and businesses.

-"Scam artists are often ready to seize the opportunity to capitalize on the misfortune of others," State Coordinating Officer John T. Wiltse warns.
+"Scam artists are often ready to seize the opportunity to capitalize on the misfortune of others," Director Michael P. Austin of Arizona Division of Emergency Management, warns.

-The Connecticut Attorney General Richard Blumenthal and the Better Business Bureau offer the following "Consumer Beware" suggestions:
+The Arizona Attorney General's Office and the Better Business Bureau offer the following "Consumer Beware" suggestions: